Last updated on April 2, 2023 by Wandering our World

 Hiking, cycling, golf and tennis are all examples of inland sports to enjoy here, but if you fancy getting your hair wet, Aliso Beach Park is our personal recommendation for catching the swell on a surfboard.

-Following on from the artisanal feel to this community, there are many opportunities to shop for handcrafted, boutique items such as jewellery and antiques, which are thoroughly unique to Laguna Beach.
+Following on from the artisanal feel to this community, there are many opportunities to dine out and shop for handcrafted, boutique items such as jewellery and antiques, which are thoroughly unique to Laguna Beach.

 This particular coastal town’s ownership has changed hands several times, meaning it has seen a lot of historic change over the years.
 Today, the heart of its action is still rooted around its harbor, made up of two bodies of water.

 For those looking for a look into the town’s past, head to Dory Fleet Market, a bustling fish market first established in 1891, which is also conveniently surrounded by some exquisite seafood eating options such as Fly ’N’ Fish Oyster Bar, popular with local fishers.

 While surfing is also an option at Newport Beach, this town is perhaps better known for its historic elements dotted around the place, and so those looking to appreciate the old culture and traditions will find themselves in the right place here.